yatiris/yatiris.github.io/_people/franco_arellano.md

 ### Bio

-Franco Arellano is an undergrad student of Software Engineering working as a Research Trainee on anomaly deteccion on image scraping through web interfaces and anomaly detection for the training of deep learning algorithms in ophthalmic applications.
+Franco Arellano (Fran) is a Software Engineer (UNICEN) currently pursuing a PhD in Computational and Industrial Mathematics with a scholarship granted by CONICET.
+His research focuses on leveraging unlabeled data and scraping tools to build better foundation models, aiming to reduce the annotation burden in medical image classification and segmentation tasks, with a focus on ophthalmological applications.

 <hr>